 - Shout-Out: She was partly inspired by the character Pearl, a massively obese Vampire from the 1998 film, Blade.

 - Strong Family Resemblance: Ziro inherited his green eyes and purple skin from her and they seem to share a habbit of touching their chin very similarly while thinking.
 They're also the only known Hutts to use Basic, instead of Huttese as their primary form of communication.

 Grakkus Jahibakti Tingi

-A Hutt crime lord on Nar Shaddaa, the "Smugglers' Moon", who collects ancient Jedi artifacts and stages elaborate gladiatorial battles from his fortress in Hutta Town.
-He is eventually imprisoned in Megalox, becoming one of the criminal rulers of the city prison.
+A Hutt crime lord on Nar Shaddaa, the "Smugglers' Moon", who collected ancient Jedi artifacts and staged elaborate gladiatorial battles from his fortress in Hutta Town.
+He was eventually imprisoned in Megalox, becoming one of the criminal rulers of the city prison.

 - Acrofatic: Downplayed.
 Grakkus was more muscular than fat in his prime, but he was still bulky enough to be barely mobile on his own.
 He was augmented with cybernetic spider legs to help him move faster.

 - Aliens Speaking English: Unlike most other Hutts, who are always shown speaking subtitled or translated Huttese, Grakkus speaks Basic in his dealings with others, like Ziro and Mama.

 - All There in the Manual: His full name is provided in the Smuggler's Guide.

 - Arc Villain: He is the primary antagonist of "Showdown on the Smugglers' Moon", the second arc of the Star Wars comic series.